HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/operator-migration/helm_dam_migration.md

 This section shows the guidance to back up and restore your DAM persistence and binaries.

+!!! note
+    Operator-based deployments are not supported from CF200 onwards.

 Follow this guidance to create a backup of the DAM persistence and binaries from your Operator deployment, and restore them to a Helm-based deployment.

 ## Back up from an Operator-based deployment